Professional Learning Communities - (PLC)

 10.)
 I am worried that I can't keep track of the schedule of when Late Start Mondays are.
 What can I do?

 We have the capability with our Skylert Notification system to send general reminders in addition to our current snow day/emergency messages.
-Instructions on how to make sure your phone/text/email is configured as such will be provided in the fall so that parents can get a reminder the night before a Late Start.
+Instructions on how to make sure your phone/text/email is configured as such has been provided so that parents can get a reminder the night before a Late Start.

 That is correct.
 School dismissal is not one hour later on Late Start Mondays.
 School dismissal time is the same every day (except for half-days of course).